-Personal data is stored electronically on the LOC's databases and within the UK.
+Personal data is stored electronically on the LOC's database and within the UK.
 It is not stored in paper format.

-The LOC shall continue to take appropriate technical and organisational measures to limit the opportunity for unauthorised or unlawful processing of personal data and to guard against accidental loss or destruction of or damage to personal data.
-Appropriate contractual obligations shall be incorporated into contracts which the LOC or the PEC enter into with third parties.
+Barnet, Enfield, Camden & Haringey LOC shall continue to take appropriate technical and organisational measures to limit the opportunity for unauthorised or unlawful processing of personal data and to guard against accidental loss or destruction of or damage to personal data.
+Appropriate contractual obligations shall be incorporated into contracts which the LOC enters into with third parties.

-The LOC will continue to ensure that appropriate staff are employed to undertake the LOC's data processing and that they are aware of their responsibilities in relation to the processing of personal data as it applies to their area of work.
+Barnet, Enfield, Camden & Haringey LOC will continue to ensure that appropriate staff are employed to undertake the LOC's data processing and that they are aware of their responsibilities in relation to the processing of personal data as it applies to their area of work.
 Where appropriate, training will be given.